Suwayomi/Suwayomi-JUI/README.md

 ### It says server failed to start
 Make sure that if you used an installer, that you have at least Java 8 installed.

+### The top bar is broken
+You are most likely using Java 16 to start the jar, this additional argument can fix it:

+`java --add-exports java.desktop/sun.swing=ALL-UNNAMED -jar TachideskJUI-os-arch-X.Y.Z.jar`

 ## Support and help
 Join Tachidesk's [discord server](https://discord.gg/wgPyb7hE5d) to hang out with the community and receive support and help.

 ## Building from source
-### Prerequisite: Getting Tachidesk.jar
-#### Linux
-Run `./scripts/SetupUnix.sh` in bash from project's root directory to download and rebuild the Tachidesk jar without the WebUI.
-#### Windows
-Run `&"./scripts/SetupWindows.ps1"` in powershell from project's root directory to download and rebuild the Tachidesk jar without the WebUI.
 ### Prerequisite: Software dependencies
 You need this software packages installed in order to build this project:
 - Java Development Kit and Java Runtime Environment version 15, this can be handled by IntelliJ
+### Prerequisite: Getting Tachidesk.jar
+Run `./gradlew setupTachideskJar`, it will add the required Tachidesk jar to the resources.
+Note that you will have to delete it and run the task again if the required version has been bumped
 ### building a jar for your OS
 Run `./gradlew packageUberJarForCurrentOS`, the resulting built jar file will be `build/compose/TachideskJUI-os-arch-X.Y.Z.jar`.